No items found.

 The requirements for action plans are tailored by company size:

-In addition to taking action, the guidance underscores the importance of 3rd party verification and audits for reporting.
+The guidance also underscores the importance of 3rd party verification and audits for reporting.
 The standard includes a new requirement that companies achieve limited assurance of reported emissions, and a recommendation for stronger verification methods.

 Supply-Specific Strategies Take Center Stage

 Version 2 continues to prioritize direct mitigation (actions and interventions that can be linked to specific emission sources in the company's value chain).
-For instances where traceability is difficult, a common challenge in food, beverage, and fiber supply chains, emission factors that reflect the average emissions in a company’s supply shed may suffice, and there is the added option of implementing indirect mitigation measures.
+For instances where traceability is difficult, a common challenge in food, beverage, and fiber supply chains, emission factors that reflect the average emissions in a company’s supply shed may suffice.
+The new guidance includes an added option of implementing indirect mitigation measures.

 A More Comprehensive View of Emissions Management